-- Back for the Dead: Spartan Team Black in Issue 8 from Halo: Blood Line, who had not shown up in any Halo media since 2010 and were only confirmed to be alive less than a month before said issue came out.
-To top it off, their deaths happened offscreen.
-However, a flashback showing them encountering the Didact gives everyone a pretty good idea of just what happened.
+- Back for the Dead: In Issue 8, this happens to Spartan Team Black from Halo: Blood Line, who had not shown up in any Halo media since 2010 and were only confirmed to be alive less than a month before said issue came out.
+To top it off, their deaths happened offscreen; the next issue had a very brief flashback showing them encountering the Didact, but said flashback ends just as they're about to fight.

 - Badass Normal: Petra Janecek uses an ancient revolver to blow an angry Elite away.

 - The Bad Guy Wins: At the end of the Janus Key arc, Jul 'Mdama successfully acquires both halves of the Janus Key, giving him the real-time location of the Absolute Record.